How to Build a Marketing Knowledge Base to Power AI-Enabled Marketing

 Quick Summary

-This post explains how to design and maintain a Knowledge Base that supports composable content creation.
+This post explains how to design a Marketing Knowledge Base that supports composable, more personalized marketing activities.

 What this post covers:

-Why a Knowledge Base is essential for AI-forward marketing
+Why a Knowledge Base is essential for AI-enabled marketing systems

 How to transform data into into AI-readable formats